 Many families are finding out that assisted living care is not cheap.
 The average cost in Texas in 2017 was $3,565 / month (private pay) which is slightly under the national average of $3,650 / month.

-For average Americans, assisted living fees are most frequently paid out-of-pocket.
+For average Americans assisted living fees are most frequently paid out-of-pocket.
 Families typically use a combination of Social Security, Veterans and other pensions as well as their savings.

-TAKING OUT A REVERSE MORTGAGE - Many seniors find that a reverse mortgage can help ease the financial burden of assisted living costs.
+Getting a Reverse Mortgage.
+Many seniors find that a reverse mortgage can help ease the financial burden of assisted living costs.
 This is more frequently the case when one spouse needs assisted living or nursing home care while the other spouse can remain in the home.
 The emotional stress alone can be a challenge in these cases, so adding financial strains into the mix can further complicate life and prevent a caregiver from focusing on what’s really important – taking care of their loved one.

 VA BENEFITS - The